manishboyina/Movie-Genre-Prediction/README.md

 # Movie-Genre-Prediction
-movie genre prediction using ML algorithms and recommendation systems Initially load the data using pandas
+movie genre prediction using ML algorithms and recommendation systems
+\n Initially load the data using pandas